OutdoorCoder/postback-delivery/README.md

 This app is built in Docker using docker-compose.
 This requires the file docker-compose.yml to organize the app There are three containers in the app:

-  1. PHP server to take in http requests in the following format:
+  1. PHP apache server to take in http requests in the following format:

    {
     "endpoint":{